 If you pedal west of the city center on the Danube Bicycle Path, the attractive route will take you along the Danube into the idyllic Kahlenbergerdorf.
 This quaint village at the foot of the Leopoldsberg has maintained its original appearance as a wine-growing center and is famous for its Heurige.
 Particularly athletic bicyclists will continue along the route to Klosterneuburg and visit its 900-year-old abbey.

-We advise that you plan your bicycle trip with the help of a city map - for example the City Map of the Vienna Tourist Board, which is available free of charge at your hotel or at Tourist Information (1st district, Albertinaplatz, daily from 9:00 a.m. - 7:00 p.m.) or with a Bicycle Map of Vienna.
+We advise that you plan your bicycle trip with the help of a city map - for example the City Map of the Vienna Tourist Board, which is available free of charge at your hotel or at our Tourist Information Offices (1st district, Albertinaplatz/Maysedergasse & 10th district, Am Hauptbahnhof 1, both daily from 9 am – 7 pm). or with a Bicycle Map of Vienna.
 Your hotel will also provide tips.